-Example 100.
-Using the xthotbackup command to copy selected file systems from source to the backup system set
+Example 103.
+Using the xthotbackup command to copy selected file systems from source to the backup system set smw:~ # xthotbackup -f SDB, SYSLOG BLUE GREEN

 The following example dumps only the SDB and SYSLOG partitions in the system set labelled BLUE to the system set labelled GREEN.